 The hip is one of the hardest working joints in the human body, tasked with supporting the weight of our upper torso and giving us the ability to walk and move.
 So when things go wrong, the consequences can be serious.

-According to Hal Martin, DO, medical and research director of the Hip Preservation Center and orthopedic surgeon on the medical staff at Baylor Medical Center Dallas, the clinic was established to offer patients an alternative to major hip surgery and its potential complications.
+According to Hal Martin, DO, medical and research director of the Hip Preservation Center and orthopedic surgeon on the medical staff at Baylor University Medical Center, the goal is to offer patients an alternative to major hip surgery and its potential complications.